jiespinozar/ironman/README.md

 # ironman

-ironman is a Python package for jointly fitting in-transit and out-of-transit radial velocities with photometric data.
-Its main objective is measuring the stellar obliquities using the Rossiter-McLaughlin effect.
+ironman is a Python package for jointly fitting in-transit and out-of-transit radial velocities with photometry.
+Its main objective is measuring stellar obliquities using the Rossiter-McLaughlin effect.

 # Dependencies